dylanmc/CryptoBook/src/05_enigma.rst

 message, a partner writes down the sequences of lit-up letters.
 This is the encrypted message.
-As you type, the rotors change positions, so if you want to immediately decode the message, you'll need to reset the rotor, then you start typing in the cyphertext.
+As you type, the rotors change positions, so if you want to immediately decode the message, you'll need to reset the rotor, then you start typing in the ciphertext.
 If things are working right, the plaintext of your message will show up in the lights.